dskrad/binfolder/cheat_sheet.md

 # Start a process in the background and have it keep running after you log off
 nohup command &

+# View background processes
+jobs

+# Use ctrl-z to suspend a process, then issue "bg" to send to background
+# To bring a job to foreground again:
+fg OR %1 OR %2

 **** Compression and Encryption:

-# Make a simple compressed backup of files or directories:
+# Make a simple compressed backup of files or directories: (-c create, -v verbose, -z gzip, -f file)
 tar -cvzf backup_output.tgz target_files_or_directories

-# Open a compressed .tgz or .tar.gz file:
+# Open a compressed .tgz or .tar.gz file: (-x extract, -v verbose, -f read/write file)
 tar -xvf target.tgz

 # Encrypt a file: